 Motor training sessions typically occur twice a week for a 40-minute session each time.
 Occasionally a student will require an additional and more informal 20-minute session.
 The motor training specialist also works informally with students during recess periods, facilitating informal games and carry-over of skills instructed in pull-out sessions.

-In addition to motor training, an occupational therapist (OT) consults with teachers twice a month.
+In addition to motor training, an occupational therapist (OT) consults with teachers once a month.
 The OT observes students in the classroom and provides teachers with strategies that can be incorporated into daily instruction, so that sensory needs are being met.
 The OT also suggests materials that help support handwriting and keyboarding instruction, as well as those that will help meet the unique sensory needs of some of our students.